UhutMC/LiquidBouncePlusPlus/README.md

 Do the above and share your source code with everyone; just like we do.

 ## Setting up a Workspace
-LiquidBounce++ is using Gradle, so make sure that it is installed properly.
+LiquidBounce+++ is using Gradle, so make sure that it is installed properly.
 Instructions can be found on [Gradle's website](https://gradle.org/install/).
-1. Clone the repository using `git clone https://github.com/PlusPlusMC/LiquidBouncePlusPlus`.
+1. Clone the repository using `git clone https://github.com/UhutMC/LiquidPlus3`.
 2. CD into the local repository folder.
 3. Depending on which IDE you are using execute either of the following commands:
     - For IntelliJ: `gradlew setupDevWorkspace idea genIntellijRuns build`